 Looking for a way to feel refreshed (mind & body) after your therapy session?
 Does the idea of sitting in front of a computer screen or inside an office for an hour keep you from starting the work you want to do in therapy?
 Or are you feeling stuck with the direction in therapy?
-Then… Continue reading Walk and Talk sessions may be a right fit for you.
-Here is a quick Q&A to help you determine if this is the right service.
-For a free 15 min phone consultation for a walk and talk session in Orange County, California contact me at 949-385-3013.
+Then… Continue reading Walk and Talk Sessions: Connecting with the benefits of movement & nature’s healings

 Imagine being clear on the path you want to take but unsure of what direction to go and unsure of what is needed on this journey.
 Imagine picking up a map to help you navigate this new journey but easily getting overwhelmed with the multiple tasks and possibilities.
 When you reach out for support from… Continue reading The Journey Of A First Generation College Student

 As a therapist and a parent, I often think about how to teach children (my own included) to learn as much as they can about their bodies so that they can have a positive sexual health.
 How do I nurture and strengthen our communication so that if they were ever victims of any type of… Continue reading E-Thoughts: Nurturing Healthy Relationships At An Early Age.

 Early childhood relationships such as (parent, sibling, grandparents, etc.) can serve as a template for all future adult relationships.
 Through these early childhood interactions, a child learns about boundaries, safety, sharing, and the foundations of forming attachments.
 These relationship models provide us with learning opportunities.
 A child may observe their parent’s behavior across several social… Continue reading Preventing Sibling Rivalry During Early Childhood